-...Please do not

-- Bring pets into the library. - $\bullet \quad \hbox{Conduct surveys, petitions or distribute material within the $$\underline{\tt L}$-library}.$ - Damage or deface library property. - Disobey the reasonable direction of a Library staff member. - Disturb others due to poor personal hygiene. - Eat in the Indiana Room or computer areas. - Engage in sexual conduct. - Enter areas posted for use by Library staff only. - Harass customers or staff. - Panhandle or solicit for sales or charity. - Place feet on furniture. - Possess, sell, distribute, consume or be under the influence of alcohol or illegal substances. - Remain on the premises after the posted Library hours or in the vicinity of the building - Run, engage in loud, rowdy behavior or create a public disturbance.
+- ...Please do not - Bring pets into the library. - Conduct surveys, petitions or distribute material within the library. - Damage or deface library property. - Disobey the reasonable direction of a Library staff member. - Disturb others due to poor personal hygiene. - Eat in the Indiana Room or computer areas. - Engage in sexual conduct. - Enter areas posted for use by Library staff only. - Harass customers or staff. - Panhandle or solicit for sales or charity. - Place feet on furniture. - Possess, sell, distribute, consume or be under the influence of alcohol or illegal substances. - Remain on the premises after the posted Library hours or in the vicinity of the building - Run, engage in loud, rowdy behavior or create a public disturbance. - Sleep, loiter, or camp on Library premises. - Smoke inside the Library, near the entrance doors or by the bicycle racks (including lit or non-lit e-cigarettes). - Use the restrooms to bathe, shave, wash hair, etc.